 “Value education because its power frees us to achieve any goal”

 -The founders of Alpha Xi Delta

 STUDY ABROAD STORIES

-ERICA LIVES LIFE TO IT’S FULLEST IN PARIS AND GERMANY
+ERICA LIVES LIFE TO IT’S FULLEST IN EUROPE

 This summer I spent three weeks studying at the Richmond University in London England as well as spending weekends in Paris, France and Munich, Germany.
 While in London, I took a class on the History of London, which was the quintessential study abroad class because almost half the time was spent going on field trips to places like the Tower of London, Greenwich, and St. Paul’s Cathedral.
 Once I finished class (which was every day at noon) I got to spend the rest of the day exploring London.
 I visited Westminster Abbey, Buckingham Palace, saw Big Ben, went on the Eye, went shopping on Oxford Street and so much more!
 My weekends were spent going to places outside of London.
 My first weekend was spent at the Harry Potter Studio Tour in Leavesden.
 This was a dream come true and after the three and a half hour tour, I feel like even more of a Harry Potter expert.

 Another weekend was spent visiting Paris!
 I was only there for 48 hours, but I was able to accomplish a lot in that time!
 I visited the Louvre and saw the Mona Lisa, went inside Notre Dame, saw the Arch de Triumph, toured the Palace of Versailles, and climbed the Eiffel Tower!
 Once my program was over, I had one more stop: Munich.
 I spent one day touring the city and two days exploring the Alps nearby.
 Studying abroad has been an amazing and eyeopening experience.
 While I missed everyone back at home, I wouldn’t trade this month in Europe for anything!